Sacramento Digs Gardening logo

 Cake on a plate

-Persimmons flavor this easy spice cake.
-(Photos:
+An easy fall spice cake.
+(Photos: Debbie Arrington)

 Persimmon season always makes me think of Jean Brine, Sacramento’s Persimmon Lady.